8x8-dxi/ContactNowAPI/README.md

 1. #### [token.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/TOKEN.md) See Token documentation

     The token endpoint provides access to the 8x8 ContactNow API interface.
-    This endpoint does not implement any methods but come with two exposed actions
+    This endpoint does not implement any methods but comes with two exposed actions.
+    The token generated using this endpoint will be required when running any other API requests using other endpoints.

 2. #### [ecnow.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/ECNOW.md) See ecnow documentation